 — Expensive Raw & Freeze-Dried Dog Food

 Primal Pet Foods has nine different varieties of raw frozen dog foods.
 It has chicken, duck, venison, beef, lamb, pheasant, rabbit, turkey, sardine, and pork.
 The total protein content is often less than 20% which is very low for a healthy dog food brand.
-The website states that the dog food is suitable for all life stages and meets AAFCO guidelines for complete and balanced.
+The website states that dog food is suitable for all life stages and meets AAFCO guidelines for complete and balanced.

 The lack of dog food tailored for growing puppies and senior dogs makes the quality of this dog food circumspect since the nutritional needs of growing puppies and senior dogs are very different.
-It not easy to verify the whether or not this dog food is beneficial for the average dog.
-The website describes including organ meats and bones as part of the dog food.
+It is not easy to verify whether or not this dog food is beneficial for the average dog.
+The website describes organ meats and bones as part of dog food.
 The low percentage of protein puts this claim in question.